BrentWallace/gofish-work-sample/README.md

 * Social and Privacy - The row of links and icons at the bottom of the footer section.
 The icons are added by creating a custom link, then adding an <img> tag as the link text.

 ## Custom Post Types
-A custom post type was created for the services and awards sections.
+Custom post types were created for the services and awards sections.
 A custom field was attached to each of these post types to hold the icon that is displayed along with the post title and content.

 ## Page Content Sections
 The homepage content that is not part of the header or footer is contained in the one-page template page-home.php.
 The primary wordpress block editor content is ignored in favor of the ACF fields attached to the homepage.
 The ACF fields are divided into groups with the ACF 'group' field type, with sub-fields mapped to corresponding page elements.
 The fields are queried on the page template with the ``` get_fields() ``` function, which returns an array that is then broken down into smaller arrays by block for easier referencing in the template.